25+ Places for Art in Prince Edward County 🖌️

 Mad Dog Gallery features outstanding traditional and contemporary fine arts exclusively by local artists, including Rosemary Brown, Brian Clark, Julie Duff, Ian Forbes, Elizabeth Jackson-Hall, Anne House, David James, Andrew Innes, Andrew King, Bill Reddick, Doris Richardson, Celia Sage, Marianne Sanders, Gerald Reilly, Susan Straiton and Susan Wallis.
 Group and solo shows alternate throughout the year.

-Maison Depoivre makes its home in a historical barrack of the former Camp Picton, a WWII-era military training space.
-By preserving many of the original elements of the barrack, the result is a unique and minimalist space where shapes, colours and textures fully come to life.
+Maison Depoivre makes its home in a historical barracks of the former Camp Picton, a WWII-era military training space.
+By preserving many of the original elements of the barracks, the result is a unique and minimalist space where shapes, colours and textures fully come to life.
 The gallery works with local and Toronto-based artists, hosts regular events and curates a selection of imported products from soaps to teas to home décor.

 Mena Dragonfly Studio is home to deceptively simple, gorgeously hand-thrown and yet completely functional pieces for use in the home.
 Melanie’s beautiful ceramics are complemented by unique décor items.
 Visit to view the collection, or stay in the on-site B&B for a chance to learn how to throw pottery in a guided workshop.